projectara/greybus-spec/source/hardware_model.rst

 still applied.
 No Greybus Protocol communication with the Interface is possible when the Interface is in the SUSPENDED state.

+An Interface shall not enter this state from the ENUMERATED state unless all bundles associated with it have entered the :ref:`hardware-model-bundle-suspended` or :ref:`hardware-model-bundle-off` state.

 An Interface shall not alter its :ref:`manifest-description` while it is entering, in, or exiting the SUSPENDED state.